pete-d-akers/chictaba-nitrate/README.md

 d15Nerr: Standard error of δ15N measurements.
 group: Sampling method/origin group, as pits (p1–p5), skin layer (skl) or 1 m depth layer (dl).
 site: Name of stop along CHICTABA route where samples were taken.
-smb: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.6.4 using ERA-Interim data 1979-2017.
 pseudo: 1 = the row of data is a "pseudo" sample duplicated or extrapolated from other samples for analytical and/or plotting purposes.
+smb.1979_2021: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.12.1 using ERA5 data, 1979–2021 mean.
+smb.1979_2021.mean.ci: 95% confidence interval of the mean SMB calculated from each annual SMB from 1979–2021. smb.1979_2021.MARavgerr: Mean error of annual SMB estimated by comparing MARv3.12.1 SMB output to in situ SMB observations for 1979–2021. smb.2011_2013: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.12.1 using ERA5 data, 2011–2013 mean.
+smb.2011_2013.mean.ci: 95% confidence interval of the mean SMB calculated from each annual SMB from 2011–2013. smb.2011_2013.MARavgerr: Mean error of annual SMB estimated by comparing MARv3.12.1 SMB output to in situ SMB observations for 2011–2013. smb.2013: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.12.1 using ERA5 data, 2013 alone.
+smb.2013.MARavgerr: Mean error of annual SMB estimated by comparing MARv3.12.1 SMB output to in situ SMB observations for 2013 alone.

 chictaba_rema_profile.csv
 distance.km: Distance along CHICTABA transect, in km.
-plot.dist.mean: Mean of distance.km of same row + following row, used for accurate stepped line plotting.
+plot.dist.mean: Mean of distance.km of same row + previous row, used for accurate stepped line plotting.
 elevation.rema: Elevation, in m above sea level, at listed distance along CHICTABA.
 Data extracted from the Reference Elevation Model of Antarctica (https://www.pgc.umn.edu/data/rema/) with QGIS.

 chictaba_SMBMAR_profile.csv
 distance.km: Distance along CHICTABA transect, in km.
+plot.dist.mean: Mean of distance.km of same row + previous row, used for accurate stepped line plotting.
+smb.mar.1979_2021: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.12.1 using ERA5 data, 1979–2021 mean.
+Data extracted using QGIS. smb.mar.error.1979_2021: Mean error of annual SMB estimated by comparing MARv3.12.1 SMB output to in situ SMB observations for 1979–2021.
+Data extracted using QGIS. smb.mar.2011_2013: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.12.1 using ERA5 data, 2011–2013 mean.
+Data extracted using QGIS. smb.mar.error.2011_2013: Mean error of annual SMB estimated by comparing MARv3.12.1 SMB output to in situ SMB observations for 2011–2013.
+Data extracted using QGIS. smb.mar.2013: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.12.1 using ERA5 data, 2013 alone.
+Data extracted using QGIS. smb.mar.error.2013: Mean error of annual SMB estimated by comparing MARv3.12.1 SMB output to in situ SMB observations for 2013 alone.
+Data extracted using QGIS.

+chictaba_SMBMAR_profile_allyears.csv
+distance.km: Distance along CHICTABA transect, in km.
-plot.dist.mean: Mean of distance.km of same row + following row, used for accurate stepped line plotting.
+plot.dist.mean: Mean of distance.km of same row + previous row, used for accurate stepped line plotting.
-smb.mar: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.6.4 using ERA-Interim data 1979-2017.
+Remaining columns: Surface mass balance in kg m-2 a-1 output from from MAR regional climate model version 3.12.1 using ERA5 data, each column representing one year of accumulation from 1979 through 2021.
 Data extracted using QGIS.